Tracy Chu

 Tracy Chu Tsin-suet (born 28 June 1988) is a Hong Kong-born Canadian actress, television presenter and barrister.

 Chu debuted in the entertainment industry through the Miss Hong Kong Pageant in 2012.
 In 2015, she won the Most Improved TVB Artiste awards at both the TVB Star Awards Malaysia and StarHub TVB Awards.
 In 2016, she played her first female leading role in the drama Over Run Over.

-In September 2020, Chu officially became a barrister under “Denis Chang’s Chamber”.
+In September 2020, Chu officially became a barrister at Denis Chang's Chambers.

 Background

 Tracy Chu was born on 28 June 1988 in Hong Kong.
 She is the eldest of three girls.
 At the age of 8, Chu and her family immigrated to Vancouver, British Columbia, Canada.
 During the first few years, she found it difficult to adjust to the new environment since she spoke minimal English.

 Chu graduated from Simon Fraser University, majoring in Business and Communication.
 She also has an 8th grade in piano.
 Upon graduation, Chu returned to Hong Kong alone and worked as an administrative assistant for 2 years before deciding to join the Miss Hong Kong pageant.